 The Board of Supervisors may authorize or require the preparation of a special transportation study in order to determine traffic generation or circulation for a new development to assist in the determination of the amount of the impact fee for such development or subdivision.

-Transportation service areas are established as shown on Map 1 (TSA Boundaries), dated June 5, 2008, contained in the Transportation Capital Improvements Plan.
+Transportation service areas are established as shown on Map 1 of 3 (Transportation Service Areas With Zoning), dated August 1, 2017, contained in the Transportation Capital Improvements Plan.

 Additional transportation service areas or combinations of transportation service areas may be designated by the Board of Supervisors from time to time in consideration of the following factors:

 Any standards for adequate public facilities incorporated in the Impact Fee Program;

 The projected build-out and timing of development area;

 The need for and cost of unprogrammed transportation improvements necessary to support projected development; and